Business Schools in New York

 - DMA Chapters (http://www.directmarketingevents.com/dme/dmorgs.asp): List of three New York chapters of the Direct Marketing Association

-- NYAMA (http://nyama.org/): New York chapter of the American Marketing Association
+- NYAMA (http://www.amanewyork.org): American Marketing Association New York

 - SMPS Chapters (http://www.smps.org/chapters/): List of three New York chapters of the Society for Marketing Professional Services